MicrosoftDocs/dynamics-365-ai/ai-docs/sales/sales-accelerator-intro.md

 ---
 title: "Understand what is sales accelerator in Dynamics 365 Sales Insights | MicrosoftDocs"
-description: "Understand what is sales accelerator in Dynamics 365 Sales Insights." ms.date: 04/01/2020 ms.service: crm-online ms.topic: article
+description: "Identify the best customer to contact next and prioritize sales activities by using the Sales accelerator in Dynamics 365 Sales Insights." ms.date: 04/01/2020 ms.service: crm-online ms.topic: article